yangdanny97/type_coverage_py/README.md

 - **Typeshed Directory**: The script checks if a corresponding stub exists in the `typeshed` repository, which contains type stubs for standard library modules and popular third-party packages.
 - **Existence Check**: If a typeshed stub exists, it is recorded as `HasTypeShed: Yes`; otherwise, it is marked as `HasTypeShed: No`.
 - **Typeshed Merge**: Pull available typestubs from typeshed with the same package name.
 If a local `.pyi` file exists, prefer it over typeshed.

+### **Stubs Package Check**

+If a package has a corresponding stubs package (`[package name]-stubs`), then we pull the stubs package and merge it with the source files the same way we would for typeshed stubs.
+This happens before typeshed stubs are merged, so in any conflict the stubs package would take priority.

+If a stubs package exists, it is recorded as `HasStubsPackage: Yes`; otherwise, it is marked as `HasStubsPackage: No`.

 ### **Type Coverage Calculation**

 - **Parameter Coverage**:
   - The script analyzes function definitions in the extracted files and calculates the percentage of function parameters that have type annotations.
   - **Handling `.pyi` files**: If a function is defined in a `.pyi` file, it takes precedence over any corresponding function in a `.py` file.
 The parameter counts from `.pyi` files will overwrite those from `.py` files for the same function.
   - The formula used: